 Benefits of Legacy System Migration to Web

-Web applications continue to supplant desktop apps, and we believe there are several good reasons for this.
+Web applications continue to supplant desktop apps, and we believe there are several good reasons for moving to a web application from a desktop.
 The benefits of legacy system migration to the web are real and tangible:

 The software must constantly evolve, especially when it comes to apps intended for external customers and not for internal use in the company.
 Introducing new functionality requires app updates, and while web applications are updated centrally on the server, desktop users will need to download the new version and reinstall the app.
 For development teams, web applications reduce the hassle associated with new deployments, bug fixes, upgrades, and feature implementation.

 Do you know that AngularJS is reaching the end of support in 2021?
 Read this guide Guide for Upgrading AngularJS to Angular with an Example of Real Case